WordPress/wordpress-playground/packages/docs/site/docs/main/00-intro.md

 This site (Documentation) is where you will find all the information you need to start using Playground.

-The WordPress Playground documentation is distributed across four separate spaces:
+<p class="docs-spaces">The WordPress Playground documentation is distributed across four separate spaces:</p>

 -   [**Documentation**](/wordpress-playground/) (you're here) – Introduction to WP Playground, starter guides and your entry point to WP Playground Docs.
 -   [**Blueprints**](/wordpress-playground/blueprints/index) – Blueprints are JSON files for setting up your WordPress Playground instance.
 Learn about all its possibilities from this docs space.